ibm-cloud-docs/pattern-vpc-security/overview.md

 Now within the context of this particular section, only runtime vulnerability and detection will be discussed.
 Cloud Workload Protection also has compliance components, and these are discussed in the Governance, Risk and Compliance section, Section 5.7

 Please see the following link for information: [Key features of IBM Cloud Security and Compliance Center Workload Protection](https://docs/workload-protection?topic=workload-protection-key-features).
 This capability can also fall into a security mechanism known as Vulnerability Management.
-Information on this follows in the
+Information on this follows in the Vulnerability Management section.

 Also see this link which has broad information on endpoint security: [what is endpoint security](https://www.ibm.com/topics/endpoint-security) and [What is Endpoint detection and response.](https://www.ibm.com/topics/edr)